 The Measures for the Administration of Tendering and Bidding for Communications Construction Projects (《通信工程建設項目招標投標管理辦法》) (MIIT Order No. 27) considered and approved by MIIT on April 23, 2014 and implemented on July 1, 2014, which regulates the tendering and bidding activities for communication works construction projects within the territory of the PRC.
 The so-called communication works construction project refers to communication works and the goods and services relating to communication works construction.
-Among these, communication works include the new construction, reconstruction, expansion, demolition and other construction of communication facilities or communication network; goods relating to communication works construction software indivisible components of communication works necessary for achieving the basic functions of communication works; and services relating to communication works refer to services such as the survey, design, supervision and management necessary for completion of communication works.
+Among these, communication works include the new construction, reconstruction, expansion, demolition and other construction of communication facilities or communication network; goods relating to communication works construction refer to necessary equipment and materials, etc. which are indivisible components of communication works necessary for achieving the basic functions of communication works; and services relating to communication works refer to services such as the survey, design, supervision and management necessary for completion of communication works.